seeker25/bcregistry-sre/gcp/terraform/docs/README.md

       permissions           # List of permissions assigned to the role description           # Description of the custom role

+    pam_bindings     = ...  # Optional list of PAM (privileged access management) entitlements
+        role                # Custom role name in the enetitlement principals          # List of principals that can be granted the role role_type           # Optional value, when set to 'custom' ensures custom role URI is properply generated

 For example, if you want to grant sa-pubsub service account in Connect Dev an invoker role for Cloud Run in Business Dev:
 ![invoker-grant](./images/cloud-run-invoker-role.png)

 `environment_custom_roles.auto.tfvars`

-  2) environments - a map of environments with their corresponding environment_custom_roles
+  2) environments - a map of environments with their corresponding environment_custom_roles and pam_bindings

     environment_custom_roles   # List of custom roles shared across all projects in the environment title                    # Name of the custom IAM role permissions              # List of permissions assigned to the role description              # Description of the custom role

+    pam_bindings              # Optional list of PAM (privileged access management) entitlements role                  # Custom role name in the enetitlement principals            # List of principals that can be granted the role role_type             # Optional value, when set to 'custom' ensures custom role URI is properply generated

 `global_custom_roles.auto.tfvars`